About the Wilson Journal

 Format: Send your essay in Word document form with MLA, parenthetical, inline citations

-Moriah is a second year from St. Louis, Missouri pursuing a degree in Global Security and Justice.
-Outside of the Wilson Journal, she is Journalism Chair for the Charlottesville Alliance for Refugees, an America Reads tutor, a volunteer with the IRC, and a member of the University Guide Service.
-She has spent the last two summers working with refugees in St. Louis, most recently by designing an education program to assist local Syrians in becoming small business owners.
-In her free time, she rewatches The West Wing and consumes far more Chick-Fil-A than should be allowed.
+Moriah is a third year from St. Louis, Missouri pursuing a degree in Global Security & Justice.
+Outside of the Wilson Journal, she is Education Chair for the Charlottesville Alliance for Refugees, a Senior Resident with Housing and Residence Life, and a member of the University Guide Service.
+She has spent the last two summers working with non-profits that serve refugees in St. Louis.
+In her free time, she can be found rewatching The West Wing and sprinting to catch the bus back to Dillard.

 Jackson Simon (Fall '15)